What to Do and See in Bormio: 13 Activities Not to Miss in and around the City

 Stelvio National Park

-Stelvio National Park is the largest protected area in Italy and stretches between the provinces of Sondrio, Brescia, Trento and Bolzano.
+The Stelvio National Park è the largest protected area in Italy and stretches between the provinces of Sondrio, Brescia, Trento and Bolzano.

-This magnificent park preserves more than one hundred glaciers and a great variety of natural ecosystems, with more than two thousand species of flowers and plants, and the presence of various wild animals, such as deer, roe deer, marmots, chamois and ibex.
-Within this rich biodiversity, we find, in addition, thegolden eagle, the symbol of the park.
+This magnificent park preserves over one hundred glaciers and a great variety of natural ecosystems, with over two thousand species of flowers and plants, and the presence of various wild animals, such as deer, roe deer, marmots, chamois and ibex.
+Within this rich biodiversity, we also find the golden eagle, the symbol of the park.

-In the Stelvio National Park it is possible to take part in various hikes, which can be tackled independently or accompanied by experienced guides.
+In Stelvio National Park è it is possible to take part in different hikes, which can be tackled independently or accompanied by expert guides.

 8. Cancano Lakes

-The Cancano Lakes, also known as St. James and Cancano Lakes, are fascinating man-made lakes located in the picturesque Fraele Valley.
+The Lakes of Cancano, also known as Lakes of St. James and Cancano, are fascinating artificial lakes located in the picturesque Fraele Valley.

-Created in the last century for the purpose of producing electricity, they have given rise to a unique environment, ideal for pleasant walks, trekking and mountain bike excursions among the characteristic forests of Valtellina.
+Created in the last century for the purpose of producing electricity, they have created a unique environment, ideal for pleasant walks, trekking and mountain bike tours among the characteristic forests of Valtellina.

-Let's now take a look at some of the best activities not to be missed during your visit to this wonderful town.
+Let's now look at some of the best activities not to be missed during your visit to this wonderful town.

 1. Skiing in Winter and Summer